Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_01/01_INTRO.md

 number: 01.0
 title: Introduction
 status: draft
-updated: 2025-10-22
+updated: 2025-10-29
 ---

-There is a particular way this book is intended to be used.
-Something of a workbook, but not intended to give you the right answer to anything.
+This is in fact something of a workbook, something of a sermon, and something of a mirror; but not intended to **give** you the right answer to anything.
 The basic conviction of the spirit is that you **already know all of this**.
 You just need to be invited to remember it, and practice it, in ways that reorient -- that is, repent -- your heart and mind.

 This first set of spreads is focused on the ideas of power and leadership.
 Each spread juxtaposes a common or received teaching in the world of Christianity or greater society against an excerpt of Jesus' words.
 These are followed by reflective questions and a small practice you can use to actively experience what Jesus meant in his words.
 The aim is to invite you to take part in meaningful self-experiments that test how gospel-shaped practices bring about the changes we wish to embody.